EFT matching from analyticity and unitarity: Basic principles

 \section{Basic principles}

 For simplicity, let us focus here on an IR EFT containing only massless scalars.
 Matching would make the IR and UV amplitudes identical for small enough external momenta $p_i$:

 where $M$ is the mass scale of the heavy UV states that are integrated out.
 As matching condition, we enforce the term-by-term equality of the amplitudes expanded at all orders in powers of external momenta (squared into Mandelstam invariants).
-Note that this power-by-power treatment does not capture contributions which do not admit a Laurent expansion at zero external momenta.
-Dimensionally regulated loops in our scaleless EFT have branch points in this limit, \emph{i.e.}\ no zero-momentum expansion and, therefore, do not contribute.
-On the IR EFT side, the Laurent expansion therefore only captures tree-level contributions.
-These notably feature the contact terms which readily map onto operators and are multiplied by the Wilson coefficients to be matched.
-From a purely on-shell perspective, these tree-level amplitudes of higher-and-higher multiplicities fully characterise the EFT and allow to reconstruct it entirely.
+On the IR EFT side, this expansion involves the tree-level contact terms which readily map onto operators and are multiplied by the Wilson coefficients to be matched. \footnote{As will be seen more rigorously below, our power-by-power matching does not capture contributions which do not admit a Laurent expansion at zero external momenta.
+Heuristically, dimensionally regulated loops in our scaleless EFT have branch points in this limit, \emph{i.e.}\ no zero-momentum expansion, and do not contribute.
+On the IR EFT side, the Laurent expansion therefore only captures tree-level contributions.} From a purely on-shell perspective, these tree-level amplitudes of higher-and-higher multiplicities fully characterise the EFT and allow to reconstruct it entirely.

 To count powers of squared external momenta, let us introduce momentum dilations, acting on Mandelstam invariants and amplitudes as